methnuka/Wireshark-24-/README.md

-📡 Network Forensics Project – Wireshark PCAP Analysis 📖 About
+# 📡 Network Forensics Project – Wireshark PCAP Analysis

+## 📖 About

-This project is a network forensic investigation done using Wireshark.
-We captured and analyzed network traffic (PCAP files) to find out who sent harassing emails to a professor at XYZ School.
+This is a simple network forensic investigation project done using **Wireshark**.
+We captured and analyzed network traffic to find out who sent harassing emails in a university network.

+---

-🎯 What We Did
+## 🎯 What I Did

-Collected and analyzed email headers to find IP addresses.
+- Analyzed email headers to find IP addresses

-Used Wireshark to capture network traffic (HTTP, DNS, ARP, etc.)
+- Used **Wireshark** to capture and check DNS, ARP, and HTTP traffic

-Tracked MAC addresses to identify devices.
+- Tracked devices using MAC addresses

-Matched network activities to student records.
+- Matched network activity with student records

-Compiled forensic evidence (screenshots, hashes, packet logs).
+- Collected and organized evidence for a report

+---

-🛠️ Tools Used
+## 🛠️ Tools Used

-Wireshark
+- Wireshark

-nslookup, traceroute
+- nslookup & traceroute

-Email header analyzers
+- Email header analyzers

-Network monitoring tools
+---

-📌 Key Results
+## 📌 Results

-Found that an Apple device (192.168.15.4) with MAC 00:17:f2:e2:c0:ce was used.
+- Found suspicious activity from **192.168.15.4 (Apple device)**
+- MAC Address: **00:17:f2:e2:c0:ce**

-Detected access to anonymous email services like willselfdestruct.com.
+- Detected visits to **willselfdestruct.com**

-Mapped this activity to a Chemistry 109 student.
+- Mapped the activity to a student in Chemistry 109 class

+---

-📂 Files Included
+## 📁 Files Included

-PCAP files
+- PCAP files

-Email header screenshots

-Activity timelines
+- Screenshots
+- Network activity logs

-MAC & IP address logs
+- MAC & IP address lists

-Evidence with hash values

-👥 Team Members
+---

+## 👤 Author

-Sanithu Methnuka (s8170551)
+**Sanithu Methnuka (s8170551)**

-Laseya Wimalasiri (s8170583)
+---

+## 📢 Note

+This project was done for **educational purposes only**.